 Cable making.
-A cable 2% inches in diameter contains as many as 1,818 pairs of copper wires.
+A cable 25% inches in diameter contains as many as 1,818 pairs of copper wires.

 Tin has two chief uses in industry.
-It is a part of the solder used to join metals and, as a covering on sheet iron and steel, it forms the so-called tin used for roofing, for making tin cans and pails for paints and food, and in the construction of a thousand and one other articles.
+It is one of the ingredients of solder and when lead-rich tin alloy is applied to steel plate as a coating, is commonly used for roofing.
+Tin also is used in making cans and pails for paints and in the construction of a thousand and one other articles.
+When suitably treated, tin also makes good containers for food.